tache/MKMapViewZoom/README.markdown

 map.setCenter(new google.maps.LatLng(37.4419, -122.1419), 13);
 To implement this you can use the attached category.

-In your view controller where you declare MKMapView simply add
+In your view controller where you declare MKMapView simply import "MKMapView+ZoomLevel.h"
-#import "MKMapView+ZoomLevel.h"

 # Example